vitejs/vite/docs/guide/features.md

 ![graph](/graph.png)

-In the non-optimized scenarios, when async chunk `A` is imported, the browser will have to request and parse `A` before it can figure out that is also needs the common chunk `C` first.
+In the non-optimized scenarios, when async chunk `A` is imported, the browser will have to request and parse `A` before it can figure out that it also needs the common chunk `C`.
 This results in an extra network roundtrip:

 ```
 Entry ---> A ---> C